Texas Endovascular Logo

 Preventing DVT with Proper Vein Care

 At Texas Endovascular Associates, we focus on preventative vein care in order to reduce your risk for deep vein thrombosis.
-When you request an appointment request an appointment request an appointment at one of our Houston or Dallas area vein clinics, we can provide a diagnostic ultrasound to determine the current health of your veins.
+When you request an appointment at one of our Houston or Dallas area vein clinics, we can provide a diagnostic ultrasound to determine the current health of your veins.
 Afterward, we can identify any concerns that could increase your risk for DVT.
 And, together, we can come up with a customized treatment plan to prevent clots and boost your overall vein health!

 Take the Quiz